Luxottica: Founding of Luxottica

+Vertical integration and acquisitions

-Convinced of the need for vertical integration, in 1974, he acquired Scarrone, a distribution company.
+Convinced of the need for vertical integration, he acquired Scarrone in 1974, a distribution company.
 In 1981, the company set up its first international subsidiary, in Germany, the first in a rapid period of international expansion.
-The first of many licensing deals with a designer was struck with Armani, in 1988.
+The first of many licensing deals with a designer was struck with Giorgio Armani in 1988.

 The company listed in New York in 1990, and in Milan in December 2000, joining the MIB-30 (now FTSE MIB) index in September 2003.
-The listing raised money for the company and allowed it to use its shares to acquire other brands, starting with Italian brand Vogue Eyewear in 1990, Persol and the United States Shoe Corporation (LensCrafters) in 1995, Ray-Ban in 1999 and Sunglass Hut, Inc. in 2001.
+The listing raised money for the company and allowed it to use its shares to acquire other brands, starting with Italian brand Vogue Eyewear in 1990, Persol and LensCrafters in 1995, Ray-Ban from Bausch & Lomb in 1999 and Sunglass Hut in 2001.
 Luxottica later increased its presence in the retail sector by acquiring Sydney-based OPSM in 2003, Pearle Vision and Cole National in 2004.

 Luxottica acquired Oakley in November 2007 for US$2.1 billion.
 Oakley had tried to dispute their prices because of Luxottica's large marketshare, and Luxottica responded by dropping Oakley from their stores, causing their stock price to drop, followed by Luxottica's hostile take over of the company.

 In August 2011, Luxottica acquired Erroca for €20 million.
 In March 2014, it was announced that Luxottica would partner with Google on the development of Google Glass and its integration into Luxottica's eyewear.

-Essilor bought Daytona Beach, FL, based Costa, Inc. in 2013 brand of premium sunglasses was integrated into the Luxottica system in 2020.
-The approximately $270 million all-cash transaction was 2.8 times Costa's revenues from continuing operations for the trailing 12 months – a very rich valuation that approaches what Oakley received when it was acquired by Luxottica during the height of the M&A market in 2007.
-Luxottica has shut down Costa's headquarters, warehousing and shipping operation in Daytona Beach.
-About 295 employees will be let go.
-Costa sunglasses will be manufactured at Luxottica's plant in Foothill Ranch, California.